 Most commercial mineral supplements absorb at a rate of only 10-15% and a few reach 25%.

-Albion Laboratories, who manufactures LifeSpa Essential Minerals, has over 100 patents on mineral amino acid chelates and have an absorption rate of 32%, which is very high.2
+Albion Laboratories, which manufactures LifeSpa Essential Minerals, has over 100 patents on mineral amino acid chelates and has an absorption rate of 32%, which is very high.2

 It is a very low RDA because the absorption is so high.
 I suggest an extremely low dose for baseline mineral and trace mineral support.